Tulsa Symphony debuts new work for 'socially distanced orchestra'

-The composition, titled “We Persist,” is released on roottulsa.com and on the Root Tulsa YouTube page.
+The composition, titled “We Persist,” was released on roottulsa.com and on the Root Tulsa YouTube page.

 The finished product is a video featuring 45 Tulsa Symphony musicians, all of whom were recorded individually, and whose performances are blended together into an orchestral whole.

-While a number of orchestra around the world have created such virtual performances, the Tulsa Symphony’s performance of Faingold’s work is one of the first original compositions written for this format.
+While a number of orchestras around the world have created such virtual performances, the Tulsa Symphony’s performance of Faingold’s work is one of the first original compositions written for this format.

-Faingold, whose compositions include “The Defiant Poet: Elegy in Memory of Yevgeny Yevtushenko,” which the Signature Symphony at Tulsa Community College premiered in 2017, said he was inspired to create “We Persist” during the first few weeks of being self-quarantined in response to the coronavirus pandemic.
+Faingold, whose compositions include “The Defiant Poet: Elegy in Memory of Yevgeny Yevtushenko,” which the Signature Symphony at Tulsa Community College premiered in 2017, said he was inspired to create “We Persist” in response to the coronavirus pandemic during the first few weeks of being self-quarantined.

 “It was one of those things that kind of happened in a flash,” Faingold said.
 “It took about a week to finish at the end of March.
 I wanted to make something that would resonate with people, that had those anthemic, feel-good qualities — a kind of musical ‘call to arms’ at a time when arts organizations everywhere are in an existential crisis.”